 Watch Mr Bear’s Christmas (Narrated by Lorna)

 Here is a short interview about the making of the film, the things that inspired me to make it, the hurdles I overcame to make it happen and fun I had along the way:

 It may sound like the start of an Oscars speech, but truly I couldn't have done this without the kindness of my parents who let me take up a room in their house to build the sets, accepting my request to black out all of the windows for a few months!
 I am forever grateful for their help.

 I was also incredibly fortunate to be connected to these two wonderful humans who made this film come to life more than I could ever have hoped or imagined.
 They are both fantastically talented and it was a joy to work with them.

 The beautiful soundtrack to Mr Bear's Christmas was composed and performed by Andrew Pickering.
-He used only the good notes, and made Mr Bear's Christmas come alive so perfectly.
-He took so much care to understand the characters and the sentiment behind each scene and absolutely nailed each one.
+I met Andy through a chance connection which arose from sharing my dreams out loud.
+I couldn't have imagined anything better, he used only the good notes, and made Mr Bear's Christmas come alive so perfectly.
+Andy took so much care to understand the characters and the sentiment behind each scene and absolutely nailed each one.

-It turned out that I was living just around the corner from a lighting specialist who works on professional animations.
-He so very kindly offered to help me light the set and lent me his lighting equipment while I shot the film.
+It turned out that I was living just around the corner from a lighting specialist who works on professional animations and he rescued me from trying to light my sets with bedroom lamps.
+Dan so very kindly gave up his time to help me light the set and lent me his lighting equipment while I shot the film.
 It was such a treat to be able to ask Dan lots of questions about what it was like to work on professional animation sets.
 I could feel my eyes light up as techniques from my childhood favourites were referenced into conversation - The Wind In The Willows, Brambly Hedge, and I realised how much of an impact they'd had on me growing up.